 One of the hardest things about saving is feeling that you’re completely alone and isolated in your mission.
 However, your friends also have financial goals, like buying a home.
 So why not make it a group activity and set yourselves a challenge.
 That way it makes it easier to agree to do cheap or free things when you hang out, as it’s not just you trying to save.
 A little bit of competitive spirit can also help to turbocharge your resolve and motivation.
 After all, you want to win right?

 Hopefully that’s given you some fun ideas for how to save and make money for your mortgage deposit.
 If you’re currently working towards getting on the property ladder, we have lots of articles that can help you.
-Check them out here, and sign up to receive monthly money tips straight to your inbox.
+Check them out here.